 Thinking about putting your camera chops toward wedding photography?
-It is one of the most stressful and demanding genres to shoot, but as challenging as it can be, it’s incredibly rewarding.
+A wedding day is one of the most stressful and demanding events to shoot, but as challenging as it can be, it is also incredibly rewarding.

-Whether you’ve already shot a wedding (or three) and are looking to improve your work, or are debating dipping your toes in the water, we’re here to help you take your work to a whole new level with wedding photography tips for newbies and pros, alike.
+Whether you’ve already shot a wedding (or three, or 33) and are looking to improve your work, or are debating dipping your toes in the water, we’re here to help you take your work to a whole new level with wedding photography tips for newbies and pros, alike.

 Understand the business side of things

-One of the biggest mistakes you can make as a photographer is to go into wedding photography without a solid business plan.
+If you’re looking to do more than a one-time gig as a favor for a friend, one of the biggest mistakes you can make as a photographer is to go into wedding photography without a solid business plan.
 First and foremost, no matter how close you are to the bride and groom, have a contract ready to sign.
 One of the most simple solutions is to use a service like Agree.com, which is an online platform designed specifically to handle the contracts and release forms photographers use.
-You can use the basic boiler plates for simplicity or customize the various stipulations within the contract to fit your needs.
+You can use the basic boilerplates for simplicity or customize the various stipulations within the contract to fit your needs.

 Having a signed contract ensures you and the couple are protected in the event something doesn’t go as planned.
-It doesn’t take much Googling to see numerous examples of photographers and couples clash legally because of a miscommunication that wasn’t backed up in writing.
+It doesn’t take much Googling to see numerous examples of photographers and couples clashing in court because of a miscommunication that wasn’t backed up in writing.

 Payment is another thing to keep in mind.
-It’s easy enough if your fee is going to be paid via cash or check.
-But if it’s going to be paid online or via credit/debit card, make sure you have the appropriate accounts set up through your payment provider.
-Keep in mind you’ll also want to set aside some of your income when tax time comes around, as you’ll likely have to pay income tax plus self-employment tax, depending on the state you’re in.
+It’s easy enough if your fee is going to be paid via cash or check, but make sure to have clear guidelines in your contract about when final payment must received and what your cancellation policy is.
+If you’re going to be paid online or via credit/debit card, make sure you have the appropriate accounts set up through your payment provider.
+Keep in mind, you’ll also want to set aside some of your income when tax time comes around, as you’ll likely have to pay income tax plus self-employment tax, depending on the state you’re in.

 Know every piece of your gear

 While on the topic of gear, make sure you have backups.
-There’s nothing worse than ruining someone’s special day because you didn’t bring an extra camera body or backup batteries.
-Have two of everything, or as many as you can afford.
+There’s nothing worse than ruining someone’s special day because a camera went down and you didn’t have a backup.
+If needed, you can also rent a backup camera or lens.

 Do your research (for locations and with the couple)